Experience only the best of Buckingham Palace

 • For the Changing the Guard: This is a famous ceremony that takes place at the palace gates.
 It occurs only on Monday, Wednesday, Friday, and Sunday.
 Arriving at least 30-45 mins early is essential to secure a good viewing spot.

 To experience all the attractions, visit on a weekday in August.
-You will have access to all three separately ticketed attractions (State Rooms, King's Gallery, and Royal Mews) and will be able to see the Changing the Guard ceremony while avoiding the weekend crowds.
+You will have access to all three separately ticketed attractions (State Rooms, The King's Gallery, and Royal Mews) and will be able to see the Changing the Guard ceremony while avoiding the weekend crowds.

 Address: London SW1A 1AA, United Kingdom | Find on Maps